stsoiasue/python_challenges_-Python-/README.md

 ## Background

 In this assignment, I completed the 3 Python challenges below.
-Further description ans solutions for each challenge can be found in the respective challenge directory.
+Further description and solutions for each challenge can be found in the respective challenge directory.

 ## Option 1: PyBank
 [PyBank](\*\*PyBank\*\*/)